Mortal Kombat 11: Controversies

-Due to its gore, Mortal Kombat 11 is banned in Indonesia, Japan, China and Ukraine.
-In Ukraine, it is because of the laws banning Communist symbols.
+Due to its violence and gore, Mortal Kombat 11 is banned in Japan, South Korea, Indonesia, and China.
+It was also banned in Ukraine because of the laws banning Communist symbols.
 Some of these symbols are present on the "Kollection" images and on the bonus costume of character Skarlet, which was also part of the MK11 Premium Edition.

 Mortal Kombat 11 also received heavy backlash from members of the Mortal Kombat fanbase for drastically cutting back on the sex appeal of its female characters.
 Creator Ed Boon, in an interview with Playboy, claimed it was "unrealistic" for female fighters to be scantily clad and thought that the 2011 Mortal Kombat had "gone too far in its sexualization".

-In 2019, a Mortal Kombat 11 developer revealed to Kotaku that they had to go to a therapist and were diagnosed with post-traumatic stress disorder (PTSD) because of the realistic graphic violence they had to work on the game.
-The developers suffered trauma from incessant exposure to violent and gory animations and “real-life” research materials, such as videos and pictures of murder victims and slaughtered animals, to the point of having graphic, violent dreams in their sleep.
+In 2019, a Mortal Kombat 11 developer revealed to Kotaku that some of the team members were diagnosed with post-traumatic stress disorder (PTSD) because of exposure to excess graphic violence.
+Developers used real gore videos and images as an inspiration for the game's gore imagery.
+Source material such as beheading videos and pictures of murder victims as well as slaughtered animals were viewed amongst the staff and some members of the team were said to suffer nightmares as a result.
 The studio was also accused of instituting "crunch culture", with employees regularly working 80 to 100 hours a week to meet submission deadlines.

 In January 2021, a Mortal Kombat 11 Pro Kompetition finalist, Titaniumtigerzz, was disqualified for naming his Sheeva variation 'WhyDidNRSdoThis'.
 The name "was supposed to be a very mild criticism of Sheeva's strengths" according to the player.